 Created in the 18th century, Messerschmidt’s creations would not look out of place in London’s Tate Modern or New York’s MoMA.

 Belvedere owns sixteen of the character head busts, though not all may be viewable at any one time.
-On my last-but-one visit, twelve of them formed their own display area on the first floor of Upper Belvedere.
-On my last visit, that area was temporarily closed as Belvedere reorganised its permanent display.
+On my last visit in late March 2023, ten of them formed their own display area on the first floor of Upper Belvedere (in the Baroque section of the permanent exhibition).

 3. See Napoleon